KingOfBraves/FallingSand/README.md

+# Small Things
+Collection of small little canvas projects to try out some things

-# Simple Sand
+## Simple Sand

-Small falling sand sim made using the HTML canvas
+Small falling sand sim made using the HTML canvas.
+Has sand, fire, and concrete.

+## Conways Game of Life
+Small canvas  based game of life implementation.

+## Bouncy ball
+Physics simulation using a single ball

-## TODO
+### TODO
 - [ ] Add adjustable cursor size
 - [ ] Readjust styling on page
 - [ ] Create some kind of data structure for our sand types